ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## TLS Protection in Transit {#security-tls}

-All requests in GNAP have to be made over TLS or equivalent as outlined in {{BCP195}}
+All requests in GNAP made over untrusted network connections have to be made over TLS as outlined in {{BCP195}}
 to protect the contents of the request and response from manipulation and interception by an attacker.
-This includes all requests from a client instance to the AS, all requests from the client instance to an RS, any requests back to a client instance such as the push-based interaction finish method, and any back-end communications such as from an RS to an AS as described in {{I-D.ietf-gnap-resource-servers}}.
+This includes all requests from a client instance to the AS, all requests from the client instance to an RS, and any requests back to a client instance such as the push-based interaction finish method.
-Additionally, all requests between a browser and other components, such as during redirect-based interaction, need to be made over TLS or use equivalent protection.
+Additionally, all requests between a browser and other components, such as during redirect-based interaction, need to be made over TLS or use equivalent protection such as a network connection local to the browser ("localhost").

 Even though requests from the client instance to the AS are signed, the signature method alone does not protect the request from interception by an attacker.
 TLS protects the response as well as the request,